Blog

 The mind learns through involvement.

-If a system removes all friction, it also removes awareness.
-You read the reports, but nothing changes.
-The pattern is always the same: people start strong, rely on automation, drift into skimming dashboards, and eventually stop checking altogether.
-Not because they don’t care, but because the process never required their attention in the first place.
+Remove all friction and you also remove awareness.
+The pattern is always the same: start strong, rely on automation, drift into skimming dashboards, stop checking altogether.
+Not because you don't care, but because the process never required your attention.
+This is also why not everything should be automated.

 Consistency needs two things:

-When you write an expense by hand you confront it.
-You understand it.
+When you write an expense by hand, you confront it.
 You remember it.
-That small moment of attention is what makes the habit stick.
-Without that, tracking becomes background noise.
+That moment of attention is what makes the habit stick.
+Without it, tracking becomes background noise.
+A simple Google Sheet beats any finance app precisely because it keeps you engaged.